ophub/luci-app-amlogic/README.md

 #### The download of the kernel contains an option

 - Download path of OpenWrt kernel: You can fill in the full path `https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel`.
 If it is in the same repository as the OpenWrt firmware, the path can also be abbreviated `amlogic-s9xxx/amlogic-kernel`.
 It can also independently point to the kernel storage path in any repository  `https://github.com/ophub/flippy-kernel/tree/main/library`.
+The kernel files can be stored in the specified path in the form of a folder or a list.
 It is recommended to use the kernel library path maintained for a long time by [breakings](https://github.com/breakings/OpenWrt/tree/main/opt/kernel).

 #### Other options